remyma/puppet-karaf/README.md

 ### Beginning with karaf

-Declare the top-level `elasticsearch` class (managing repositories) and set up an instance:
+Declare the top-level `karaf` class (managing repositories) and set up an instance:

 ```puppet
 class { 'karaf':